Fall of a Particle to the Center of a Singular Potential: Classical vs. Quantum Exact Solutions: Self-Similar version of Schr o dinger's equation

-It is seen straightforwardly that Eq.~\eqref{SE at any_nu} does not depend on $z$ if and only if $\nu = 1/2$ and $s=1/\nu$, cf. Eq.~\eqref{eq:Self-sim_cond_Phi}.
-Regarding $\chi$, the choice $\chi = \hbar/m$ is just a matter of convenience in order to turn the corresponding coefficient to unity.
-Then, Eq.~\eqref{SE at any_nu} transforms into Eq.~\eqref{eq:R}.
+It is seen straightforwardly that Eq.~\eqref{eq:SE at any_nu} does not depend on $z$ if and only if $\nu = 1/2$ and $s=1/\nu$=2.
+Regarding $\chi$, the choice $\chi = \hbar/m$ is just a matter of convenience to turn the corresponding coefficient to unity.
+Then, Eq.~\eqref{eq:SE at any_nu} is transformed into Eq.~\eqref{eq:R}.